Easy As Cookies

 Be sure to buy a canister of regular steel-cut oats, not instant or quick-cooking steel-cut oats.

-Oats are naturally gluten-free, but are often processed on the same equipment as wheat.
+Oats are naturally gluten-free but are often processed using shared equipment.
 Choose certified gluten-free oats if avoiding gluten.

 More Breakfast